 Hi!
-I’m Bean, a composer and brass arranger currently living in South Florida.
+I’m Bean, a composer and brass arranger from Central Florida.
 I’ve been playing piano since I was eight, picked up baritone in middle school, and have been writing and arranging music for brass ensembles for over a decade now.
 In the past few years I have gotten into audio production and video game composition, making music for game jam submissions, mobile games, and Celeste custom maps that I make with my wife.
 I graduated from the University of Florida with an engineering degree, but I have always had a passion for making music and brought that passion into my studies.
 I built recreations of Blue Man Group instruments out of PVC pipe for an audio engineering class, and I built a Moog inspired analog synthesizer for my senior thesis.
 I now work as an antenna engineer, which is really just designing instruments for a different type of wave.

 In college, I was an active member of Kappa Kappa Psi, the national honorary fraternity for college band members, where I had the opportunity to write and perform pieces for wind ensemble, brass quintet, and trombone choir.
 I spent my summers marching with the Boston Crusaders Drum and Bugle Corps from 2012 - 2016, where I toured and performed for thousands of drum corps fans across the United States.